 Police Officer Kaitlin Deslatte

-Officer Kaitlin Deslatte is assigned to the Community Outreach and Special Victims units.
+Officer Kaitlin Deslatte is assigned to the Community Engagement and Special Victims units.
 She enjoys interacting with student groups, collaborating with community partners and working on issues of sexual assault and domestic violence awareness.

 Favorite Quote: “In dangerous times, there is no sin greater than inaction.” –Dan Brown